Double axes and subalgebras of Monster type in Matsuo algebras: Some 3-generated subalgebras

 Next consider the single axis $f:=a^{\tau_b}$, the third point on the line through $a$ and $b$.
 Clearly, $f\in A=\dla x,y,z\dra=\dla a,b,c+d\dra$.
 Note that $f\notin\{c,d\}$.
 Indeed, if, say, $f=c$ then $A$ contains $c$ and $z=c+d$, and hence all of $M_1(z)=\la c,d\ra$ lies in $A$, which contradicts primitivity of $z$.
 Thus, $f\notin\{c,d\}$.
 Since $A$ is primitive, so is also the subalgebra $\dla f,c+d\dra$.
 By Theorem \ref{symmetry}, the diagram on the support set $\{f,c,d\}$ has to be flip-symmetric.
 That is, either $f$ is collinear to both $c$ and $d$, or it is non-collinear to both $c$ and $d$.
 Note that $A=\dla a,b,c+d\dra=\dla f,b,c,d\dra$, since $a=f^{\tau_b}\in\dla f,b,c+d\dra$.
 If $f$ is non-collinear to $c$ and $d$ then the diagram on the support set $\{f,b,c,d\}$ is our $C_4$, and so it follows that $A=Q^3(\eta)$.
 Hence, we may assume without loss of generality that $f$ is collinear to $c$ and $d$.
 In terms of $G$, the axis $f$ is the involution $a^b\in D$, and so we get two additional relations: $(a^bc)^3=1=(a^bd)^3$.

 Combining the Coxeter presentation coming with the diagram $C_6$ and the three additional relations $(a^{cd}b)^3=(a^bc)^3=(a^bd)^3=1$, we obtain via a coset enumeration in GAP that $G$ is a factor group of a group $\hat G\cong 2^{1+6}:SU_3(2)'$ in the notation of \cite{hs}, the (unique) irreducible 3-transposition group generated by four involutions and having the class of 3-transpositions of cardinality $36$.
+(This also follows from the presentation (A.8) in the appendix of \cite{hs}.)
 The subgroup $2^{1+6}$ is the unique minimal normal non-central subgroup.
 It is easy to check that $G$ cannot be the factor group $SU_3(2)'$, we can assume that $G=\hat G$.

-We do not have a good description of the Fischer space of this group and it is a bit too big to do computations by hand in any case.
-Using GAP, we found that $A=\dla x,y,z\dra=\dla a,b,c+z\dra$ is a primitive 24-dimensional subalgebra of the $36$-dimensional Matsuo algebra of $G$.
+We do not currently have a good description of the Fischer space of this group and it is a bit too big to do computations by hand in any case.
+Using GAP, we found that $A=\dla x,y,z\dra=\dla a,b,c+d\dra$ is a primitive 24-dimensional subalgebra of the $36$-dimensional Matsuo algebra of $G$.
 It is spanned by its $12$ single axes and $12$ double axes, which are as follows:

 They are, clearly, forming a basis of $A$.
 The multiplication table of $A$, also found in GAP, is in Table~\ref{t:algebra C6-24}.

 We also computed in GAP the determinant of the Gram matrix, which is $16777216\eta^9- 66060288\eta^8+113246208\eta^7-110100480\eta^6+66060288\eta^5-24772608\eta^4+5505024\eta^3- 589824\eta^2+4096$.
 The roots of this polynomial are $\frac{1}{2}$ (of multiplicity $8$) and $-\frac{1}{16}$.
 Hence the algebra is simple unless $\eta=-\frac{1}{16}$.
 In characteristic $3$, $-\frac{1}{16}=\frac{1}{2}$ and, in characteristic $17$, $-\frac{1}{16}=1$.
 Hence, for fields $\F$ in these two characteristics, the algebra is always simple.